U.S. Route 220 in North Carolina

 U.S. Route 220 (US 220) is a north–south U.S. highway which travels from Rockingham, North Carolina, to South Waverly, Pennsylvania.
 In the U.S. state of North Carolina, US 220 travels 123.4 mi from an intersection with US 1 in Rockingham to the Virginia state line near Price, North Carolina.
-The highway is an important north-south route in Central North Carolina, connecting Rockingham, Asheboro, Greensboro, and Summerfield.
+The highway is an important north–south route in Central North Carolina, connecting Rockingham, Asheboro, Greensboro, and Summerfield.
 US 220 runs concurrently with Interstate 73 from north of Rockingham to Greensboro, and from Summerfield to Stokesdale; while US 220 runs concurrently with I-74 from Rockingham to Randleman.

 Route description

 Richmond County

 US 220 begins at an intersection with US 1 southwest of downtown Rockingham.
 From its southern terminus, US 220 travels north along a four-lane divided highway.
 It interchanges with Midway Road before crossing over a railroad owned by CSX Transportation.
 Immediately north of the bridge, US 220 intersects US 74 Business (Broad Avenue) and runs west of downtown Rockingham.
 The highway makes a gradual turn to the northwest, crosses Little Carr Creek, and exits Rockingham to the north.
 US 220 continues through a suburban area of Richmond County, with a mixture of forested areas and neighborhoods along the highway.
-North of Rockingham, US 220 travels through an incomplete trumpet interchange north of Rockingham, which is currently under construction.
+North of Rockingham, US 220 travels through a trumpet interchange north of Rockingham.
 The interchange marks the beginning of a four-lane freeway portion of US 220 which continues for 2.7 mi.
 US 220 exits the freeway at exit 25, a diamond interchange south of Ellerbe and turns to the north along a two-lane undivided highway.
 The southern terminus of I-73 and the eastern terminus of the Central North Carolina segment of I-74 are located at the interchange, and both Interstates follow the freeway north.